thanhsang298/Viet-Nam-Sign-Language-Recognition-using-Hand-MediaPipe-framework-and-LSTM-model/README.md

 ## 2. Create your own training data

 Make **trainvideosset** for each sign language word in one folder.
 Run **build.py** file to get txt file and mp4 output videos with hand tracking.
+You must have at least 150 videos per one word (one sign) to train

 ```
 python3 build.py --input_data_path=[INPUT_PATH] --output_data_path=[OUTPUT_PATH]